 If the person you are caring for wears dentures, check with the dentist for specific instructions as to their care.
 Be aware of any signs of mouth discomfort during mealtime.
 Refusing to eat or pained facial expressions while eating may indicate mouth pain or dentures that don’t fit properly.

 This blog is not intended to be medical advice, only to make you aware of the importance of good oral and dental health in yourself and your loved ones.
 Always consult a dentist or oral specialist if you suspect problems or encounter difficulties with maintaining good oral hygiene.

-If you are having difficulty maintaining the oral health of your loved one, the care specialists from Dakota Home Care may be able to help.
-We provide personal in-home healthcare and hygiene assistance, specialized care for dementia, companion care and more.
+If you are having difficulty maintaining the oral health of your loved one, Dakota Home Care, a leading provider of home health care in Lincoln, Bismarck, Mandan, and other ND metropolitan areas, may be able to help.
+We provide personal in-home healthcare and hygiene assistance, specialized care for dementia, companion care, and more.
 Call us today at (877) 691-0015 for a free consultation and evaluation of your loved one’s needs.

 Contact Dakota Home Care online or call us at (877) 691-0015 to learn more about our services.